9 steps to running a successful Meetup group

 Think carefully about the purpose of the group, your target audience, and what kind of profile member you are looking to attract.
 Are they business focused or hobbyists?
 Are you tackling a niche topic or is it populist?
 Is there potential to grow the group?
 I’ve been careful to not make my events exclusive to marketing people, but also entrepreneurs, futurologists and technologists who are curious about disruptive technology.

-You can use the Meetup website to conduct your own research, search for themes and look for gaps in the niches you’re looking to start in.
+You can use the Meetup website (external link) to conduct your own research, search for themes and look for gaps in the niches you’re looking to start in.

 Build a decent profile on Meetup